hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 3. The two fundamental modules are "consensus" and "execution".
 The Consensus module takes transactions and produces rounds.
 Everything required to make that happen (gossip, event validation, hashgraph, event creation, etc.) is part of the Consensus module.
 It is a library, and instances of the classes and interfaces within this library are created and managed by the Execution module.
-The Consensus module does not persist state, has no main method, and has minimal dependencies.
+The Consensus module does not persist state in the merkle tree, has no main method, and has minimal dependencies.
 4. The Execution module is a mixture of what we have called "services" and some parts of "platform".
 The responsibility for reconnect, state saving, lifecycle, etc. will be merged with modules making up the base of the application, dramatically simplifying the interaction between "consensus" and "execution".